by Celeste Lipford and Terry Lipford - last updated on 5/15/2025

-We flew into Oslo from Copenhagen and took the Flytoget (AKA "The Airport Express Train") train which is the fastest way (19 minutes) from Oslo airport to the Oslo Central Station (city center) and extremely convenient as the train station was directly below the airport.
+We flew into Oslo from Copenhagen and took the Flytoget (AKA "The Airport Express Train") — the fastest way (just 19 minutes) from Oslo Airport to Oslo Central Station.
+It was extremely convenient, as the train station is located directly beneath the airport terminal.
 Click here to read more about this train service.

-Oslo is also famous for its cultural attractions, such as the Viking Ship Museum, the Munch Museum, and the Oslo Opera House.
-The city has a thriving culinary scene, with many trendy cafes, bars, and restaurants serving traditional Norwegian cuisine as well as international dishes.
+Oslo is also famous for its cultural attractions, such as the Munch Museum, the Nobel Peace Center, and a thriving culinary scene featuring traditional Norwegian dishes alongside international cuisine.

 Oslo is the capital of Norway and has a population of about 697k as of 2020.
 The original site of Oslo was actually east of the Aker River.
 The city was founded by King Harald Hardraade about 1050, and in approximately 1300 the Akershus fortress was built by Haakon V.